abtris/www.prskavec.net/content/authors/abtris/_index.md

 - []
 ---

 I’m a software engineer focused on site reliability and product development (SaaS, PaaS or IaaS).
-I like backend programming in Go and NodeJS.
+I like backend programming in Go, Ruby and Node.JS.

-I’m improving processes and workflows about oncall, monitoring, and development in general.
+I’m improving processes and workflows about oncall, monitoring, development and software architecture in cloud.

-My daily work is Site reliability engineering and helping engineers to get better reliability.
+I'm Prague Golang Meetup Organizer.
+Want to learn more about Golang?
+Check our [website](https://www.gomeetupprague.cz/) and join us on [meetup.com](https://www.meetup.com/prague-golang-meetup/).
+Recording are available on [youtube](https://www.youtube.com/@gomeetupprague).